Now we will set up the buildpack scaffolding.

 Let’s create the directory where your buildpack will live:

-stack.id.
-The buildpack ID is the way you will reference the buildpack when you create buildpack groups, builders, etc. The stack ID is the root file system in which the buildpack will be run.
-This example can be run on one of two different stacks, both based upon Ubuntu Bionic.
+The buildpack ID is the way you will reference the buildpack when you create buildpack groups, builders, etc. Targets identifies the kind of build and run base images the buildpack will work with.
+The stack ID (deprecated) uniquely identifies a build and run image configuration the buildpack will work with.
+This example can be run on Ubuntu Jammy.

 bin directory in your buildpack directory.